-- ◆ User Restriction.
-By default, when you preselect a container event (see "Audit by DS Events" on page 162), the events you select are audited for all users.
-However, if you set the User restriction flag, the server audits only those users that have been specifically preselected for auditing (see "Audit by User" on page 166). - ◆ Audit NOT_LOGGED_IN.
+• User Restriction .
+By default, when you preselect a container event (see "Audit by DS Events" on page 151), the events you select are audited for all users.
+However, if you set the User restriction flag, the server audits only those users that have been specifically preselected for auditing (see "Audit by User" on page 154). • Audit NOT_LOGGED_IN .
 Before a user logs in to NDS, the server permits the user to perform limited searches through the Directory.
 By default, the server does not audit these unauthenticated user events.
 However, if you set the Audit NOT_LOGGED_IN users flag, the server will record these events in the current container audit file.
+The ese flags pertain only to the currently selected container and do not affect other container or volume audit files.
+Unlike the per-user audit flag (which is global across the network), the User restriction and Audit NOT_LOGGED_IN users flags must be set individually for each volume and container.
+The two flags are independent of each other, so you can set either flag without affecting the other.